Key Takeaways

 The MIT Sloan Management Review captured the governance dilemma precisely: agentic AI creates systems that "fall somewhere between owned assets and autonomous actors that require oversight similar to employees."
 The management question shifts from "How do we set guardrails for tools?" to "How do we assign decision rights, accountability, and oversight to actors we own but don't fully control?"

 You cannot solve the supervision paradox by adding more humans.
 The math does not work: agents operate at machine speed across thousands of decisions per hour; humans operate at human speed across a handful of reviews per day.
-You solve it by building governance into the agent's architecture: approval gates that require human sign-off above defined thresholds, boundary constraints that the agent cannot override, audit trails that capture every consequential decision with the reasoning chain, and kill switches that work under pressure — not as a theoretical capability, but as a tested, verified mechanism.
+You solve it by building governance into the agent's architecture: approval gates that require human sign-off above defined thresholds, boundary constraints that the agent cannot override, audit trails that capture every consequential decision with the reasoning chain, and kill switches that work under pressure, tested and verified rather than theoretical.

 The food delivery CEO's version of this paradox: you deploy an agent that manages real-time fleet routing.
 The agent makes 2,000 routing decisions per hour.
-Your dispatcher can review maybe 20 per hour.
-That is a 1% oversight rate.
-If the agent's error rate is 0.5%, you will miss half the errors — and your customers will find them for you.
-The paradox is not that the agent is unreliable.
-It is that the ratio of autonomy to oversight is structurally mismatched.
+Your dispatcher can review maybe 20 per hour, a 1% oversight rate.
+If the agent's error rate is 0.5%, you will miss half the errors, and your customers will find them for you.
+The paradox is not that the agent is unreliable; it is that the ratio of autonomy to oversight is structurally mismatched.
 You solve it not by hiring 100 dispatchers, but by building boundary constraints (maximum re-route distance, flood zone data, construction zone data) directly into the agent's decision space.

 From Accountability Gap to Accountability Architecture